Alex623623/Demo_git2/README.md

 This is the one
-Et maintenant on modifie depuis Git Hub et aussi depuis ma machine
+Et maintenant on modifie depuis Git Hub et aussi depuis ma machine et c'est cool